-- Lighting improvements to be installed at key intersections and along key sidewalk zones. - Weigh Station to be relocated to an appropriate industrial zone site. - Sidewalks improved and added (17th Street, East of railroad tracks near 5th Avenue W.) - · New neighborhood park with bike trail access to Lincoln Middle School - Entrance at 2nd Avenue Neighborhood beautification & identification program to be implemented (@10th Street East)
+Lighting improvements to be installed at key intersections and along key sidewalk zones. and the set of t

+- Weigh Station to be relocated to an appropriate industrial zone site. - Sidewalks improved and added (17th Street, East of railroad tracks near 5th Avenue W.) - · New neighborhood park with bike trail access to Lincoln Middle School - Entrance at 2nd Avenue Neighborhood beautification & identification program to be implemented (@10th Street East)